• Skip to primary navigation

 Optional Toppings

-If you want to serve each slice warm, place each wedge of apple cake on a microwave safe plate and warm in the microwave for about 45 seconds on half power.
+If after the cake has cooled you want to serve each slice warm, place each wedge of apple cake on a microwave-safe plate and warm it in the microwave for about 45 seconds on half power.

 Top Tips and FAQ